javadbat/jb-date-input/README.md

 ## date input type

-jb-calendar support both jalali and gregorian(miladi) calendar input type. like value-type that let you determine how you want to provide/expect data to/from jb-date-input you can specify how user must fill the date input. to achive this you have to set `input-type` attribute or set `inputType` object to component dom directly. to set it as attribute you can set value like this:
+jb-calendar support both jalali and gregorian(Miladi) calendar input type. like value-type that let you determine how you want to provide/expect data to/from jb-date-input you can specify how user must fill the date input. to achieve this you have to set `input-type` attribute or set `inputType` object to component dom directly. to set it as attribute you can set value like this:

 ```HTML